kandicepereira82/Vibecode-Studentopia-repo/README.md

 ### 📝 Core Task Management
 - **Task CRUD Operations**: Add, edit, delete, and complete tasks
 - **Task Categories**: Homework, projects, exams, and other custom categories
-- **Due Dates & Reminders**: Set due dates with custom reminder notifications
+- **Due Dates & Times**: Set both date and time for precise task scheduling
+- **Reminders**: Custom reminder notifications with date and time
 - **Task Filtering**: Filter tasks by category and status
 - **Progress Tracking**: Daily and weekly progress bars with visual feedback
 - **🎉 Celebration Animations**: Animated modal with your Study Pal celebrating when tasks are completed